73 per cent

 The report said: “As in humans, the sub-optimal use of antimicrobials in agriculture and veterinary practice contributes to the rise and spread of AMR all over the world”.

 Pharmaceutical companies recoup the money used to develop new drugs through the sales of those drugs.
-While this works well for medicines used to treat cancer, diabetes, chronic pain and asthma, it is not so effective when it comes to antibiotics.
+While this works well for medicines used to treat cancer, diabetes, chronic pain and asthma, it is not so effective when it comes to antibiotics as they need to be used sparingly and not sold in large volumes.
 So, the incentives are not sufficient to stimulate new investment in antibiotic research and development.

 ‘Big pharma’ is not investing in new antibiotics and there are worryingly few new drugs in development to deal with the worsening crisis of AMR.
 The World Health Organisation says that efforts to discover new antibiotics are “insufficient to tackle the challenge of increasing emergence and spread of antimicrobial resistance”.
 The limited research that is being undertaken is generally by small or medium-sized companies, “with large pharmaceutical companies continuing to exit the field”.